China's Chongqing extends power curbs as drought drags on

 Industrial firms were originally ordered to restrict output from Aug.
 17 until Aug.
 24, but formal curbs have been extended until Aug.
 25, according to a notice issued by the Chongqing authorities on Wednesday.

-Curbs will be gradually relaxed "in an orderly manner" once weather conditions have improved, it added.
+Curbs will be gradually relaxed "in an orderly manner" once weather conditions have improved, it said.

 Pangang Group Vanadium & Titanium Resources Co Ltd 000629.SZ told the stock exchange in a filing on Wednesday its Chongqing subsidiary had received the notice and would continue to suspend production.